JornyWan/jornywan.github.io/_pages/about.md

 I am now interested in AI for Medicine, Genarative AI, and Multimodal Learning.

-If you're interested at anything, please feel free to contact me at [Email](jouiney666@gmail.com).
+If you're interested at anything, please feel free to contact me at: jouiney666 at gmail dot com.

 # 🔥 News
 - \[24.06\] 🎉 I will give an **Oral Presentation** at CVPR 2024, NTIRE Workshop at June 17th, see you in **Seattle**!